SJFCS/SJFCS/README.md

 I decided to take spare time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

 * Learn to code:man_technologist: 3-4 hours a day with no distraction ( One or two day off a week. )
-* Read:newspaper: Dev and UI articles daily
+* Read:newspaper: Dev and Ops articles daily
-* Workout:weight_lifting_man: 3 days in a row and take a day break
-* Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
+* Avoid spending too much time on Short video Entertainment:skull_and_crossbones:
 * Adapting the minimalism life style

 <!-- Your badges -->